wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

 1. Dowload the e!Cockpit program.
    - Option 1: Create a new project and import the .export files.
    - Option 2: Download and run .ecp files.
 2. Set it up with your desired controller.
 Either by changing the PLC type.
-If this causes unfixable errors: Add your controller and copy-paste the contents from the original controller. (libraries should be manually installed.
+If this causes unfixable errors: Add your controller and copy-paste the contents from the original controller. (libraries should be manually installed).
 3. Install the libraries (Library manager -> Add library).
    Required libraries:
    - CmpApp